Human Rights in Health and Social Care

 Roles and Responsibilities of Healthcare Providers

-In health and social care, the roles and responsibilities of healthcare providers extend far beyond the confines of clinical care.
-An important aspect of their duties involves developing comprehensive discharge plans, collaborating with social workers and local services, and upholding key human rights.
+In health and social care, healthcare providers’ roles and responsibilities extend far beyond clinical care.
+An essential aspect of their duties involves developing comprehensive discharge plans, collaborating with social workers and local services, and upholding key human rights.
 These elements ensure people transition smoothly from hospital to home or another care setting, promoting their overall well-being and satisfaction.

 Developing Comprehensive Discharge Plans

-The Health and Care Act 2022 changed the hospital discharge process, providing more flexibility for local authorities and the NHS to implement different discharge plans.
-The ‘Discharge to Assess, Home First’ model is one such example.
-The model suggests the best place for people to recieve care is at home.
+The Health and Care Act 2022 changed the hospital discharge process, allowing local authorities and the NHS to implement different discharge plans more flexibly.
+One example is the ‘Discharge to Assess, Home First’ model.
+This model suggests that the best place for people to receive care is at home.
 It brings together different types of support and helps foster people’s independence.
 From April 2022, NHS bodies and local authorities are recommended to adopt discharge processes that best meet the needs of the local population.

 Discharge planning should begin during the person’s hospital stay as early as possible.
 This proactive approach allows for thorough preparation and reduces the need to rush the finalisation of aftercare processes.
 Discharge plans are tailored to the person’s needs, considering their well-being, social determinants, and personal preferences.
 This personalised approach helps ensure people can successfully incorporate the aftercare plan into their daily lives.